Black Panther Party: Women and womanism

 From its beginnings, the Black Panther Party championed black masculinity and traditional gender roles.
 A notice in the first issue of The Black Panther newspaper proclaimed the all-male organization as "the cream of Black Manhood ... there for the protection and defense of our Black community".
-Scholars consider the Party's stance of armed resistance highly masculine, with guns and violence proving manhood.
+Scholars consider the party's stance of armed resistance highly masculine, with guns and violence proving manhood.
 In 1968, several articles urged female Panthers to "stand behind black men" and be supportive.
 The first woman to join the party was Joan Tarika Lewis, in 1967.

 Nevertheless, women were present in the party from the early days and expanded their roles throughout its life.
 Women often joined to fight against unequal gender norms.
-By 1969, the Party newspaper officially instructed male Panthers to treat female Party members as equals, a drastic change from the idea of the female Panther as subordinate.
-The same year, Deputy Chairman Fred Hampton of the Illinois chapter conducted a meeting condemning sexism.
-After 1969, the Party considered sexism counter-revolutionary.
+By 1969, the party newspaper officially instructed male Panthers to treat female Party members as equals, a drastic change from the idea of the female Panther as subordinate.
+The same year, Deputy chairman Fred Hampton of the Illinois chapter conducted a meeting condemning sexism.
+After 1969, the party considered sexism counterrevolutionary.

 The Black Panthers adopted a womanist ideology responding to the unique experiences of African-American women, emphasizing racism as more oppressive than sexism.
 Womanism was a mix of black nationalism and the vindication of women, putting race and community struggle before the gender issue.
 Womanism posited that traditional feminism failed to include race and class struggle in its denunciation of male sexism and was therefore part of white hegemony.
 In opposition to some feminist viewpoints, womanism promoted a vision of gender roles: that men are not above women, but hold a different position in the home and community, so men and women must work together for the preservation of African-American culture and community.

+As the birth control pill was regulated throughout the United States in the early 1960s, the role of women as birth givers preserving the livelihood of future generations became stressed on African American women.
+The introduction of the pill acted as an opening for sexual liberation and autonomy for women to take control of their intimate relationships.
+However, members of the Black Panthers saw this as a possible hindrance to black liberation and a way of further controlling black bodies, akin to the history of eugenics and forced sterilization.
+Toni Cade Bambara, a political-social activist, critiques the pill as a benefactor in limiting African American fertility and a form of racial suicide.